dtm04/smartpark/README.md

 ### Running
 - Open a terminal and run ganache-cli, or start the ganache UI client.
-- In a separate terminal naviagate to /smartpark/backend/ and run `truffle compile` followed by `truffle migrate`
+- In a separate terminal navigate to /smartpark/backend/ and run `truffle compile` followed by `truffle migrate`

 Now you should notice in ganache that there were some transactions and the contract will be deployed.
 Next you'll need an address from Ganache to represent a user and an address from Truffle where the contract is deployed.
 See the following screenshots for an idea of what to expect on Ganache.